WesleyGDucharme/fall25-csc-bioinf/week2/report.md

 │  └─ test_codon_port_smoke.py   # added smoke tests for the Codon port components
 └─ evaluate.sh                    # builds worker & CLI; runs original tests and the new small smoke tests

-  The other .py files you see in code are the original .py files from Trviz.
+The other .py files you see in week2/code are the original .py files from Trviz.

+Estimated time to complete:
+Spent more than 20 hrs on BioPython port before I gave up on that one and swapped to Trviz, where I spent ~ 18 hours on this one.